 None of us are wired to grab onto the future and steer it the way it needs to be steered.
 When we try to steer what we cannot our lives suffer.
 The quality of life in our souls grows weak and we begin to fade away.

 To simply be alive causes one to be a bit preoccupied with such things.
 However, the thin line of what is reasonable and proper with this and what is over the top is easily crossed due to human preoccupation.

 We tend to be caught up with what we focus upon.
 That is, we tend to become embroiled with the very things that we gaze upon.

 If we are not careful we will fall in love with the very things that intimidate us.
 We can become enamored with the things that scare the daylights out of us.
 Thus we have a love-hate relationship with things in life.
 How maddening is that?
 I do not know about you but I am not all that interested in having it any more such relationships.
 My life has been drained already by such arrangements.
-I’m ready to move on and have just strong love relationship the rest of my days.
+I’m ready to move on and have just a strong love relationship for the rest of my days.